Atlanta, GA · Entrepreneur · Mentor

 Integrity costs something.
 That's exactly why it matters.

-Standing next to Cañas when the ATP said he was guilty cost us time, money, and energy.
+Standing next to Cañas when the ATP said he was guilty cost us everything.
 It was also the only right thing to do.
-Those two facts are not in conflict — they're connected.
+Those two facts aren't in conflict — they're connected.

 03